amortensen/dots-architecture/draft-ietf-dots-architecture.md

 * Mitigation requests may be sent to one or more upstream DOTS servers based on criteria determined by DOTS client administrators and the underlying network configuration.
-The number of DOTS servers with which a given DOTS client has established signaling sessions is determined by local policy and is deployment-specific.
+The number of DOTS servers with which a given DOTS client has established signal sessions is determined by local policy and is deployment-specific.
 For example, a DOTS client of a multi-homed network may support built-in policies to establish DOTS relationships with DOTS servers located upstream of each interconnection link.